 Need, Want, and Demand

 As I earlier said marketing starts with a need.
-Need is the condition of felt deprivation.
+The need is the condition of felt deprivation.
 Want is the desire to satisfy our needs.
 And, demand is the ability and willingness to buy something to satisfy wants and needs.

 Product, Service, and Experience